paragon1234/MPC-Controller/README.md

 * Calculate initial cross track error and orientation error values.
 * Define the components of the cost function (state, actuators, etc).
 * Define the model constraints.
 These are the state update equations defined in the Vehicle Models module.
+* Compute optimized control inputs using Ipopt tool

 Ipopt is the tool we'll be using to optimize the control inputs [δ1,a1,...,δN−1,aN−1].
 It's able to find locally optimal values (non-linear problem!) while keeping the constraints set directly to the actuators and the constraints defined by the vehicle model.
 Ipopt requires we give it the jacobians and hessians directly - it does not compute them for us.
-Hence, we need to either manually compute them or have a library do this for us.
-Luckily, there is a library called CppAD which does exactly this.
+Instead of manually computing them, we use a CppAD library do this for us.